 ITF Host Application

 International Trombone Festival (ITF) is the world’s largest annual trombone festival.
-The responsibilty for the ITF lies with International Trombone Festival, Inc a registered 501(c)(3) non-profit organisation.
+The responsibility for the ITF lays with the International Trombone Festival, Inc., a registered 501(c)(3) non-profit organization.